-Cash flow management and forecasting presents an immediate and serious challenge for airlines, lessors and support businesses.
-Those businesses that were well capitalised with strong balance sheets are going to be more resilient to both the short-term drop in revenue and the potential period of depressed demand that may follow in the medium and long-term.
-Despite a large-scale drop in revenues, the aviation sector still has large fixed and operating costs (heightened due to COVID-19), and an immediate priority should be scaling down cash requirements and increasing liquidity.
+Cash flow management and forecasting is an ongoing and serious challenge for airlines, lessors and support businesses.
+Those businesses that were well capitalised with strong balance sheets before the pandemic, are going to be more resilient to both the short-term drop in revenue and the potential period of depressed demand that may follow in the medium- and long-term.
+Despite a large-scale drop in revenues, the aviation sector still has large fixed and operating costs (heightened due to COVID-19), and an immediate priority for many has been scaling down cash requirements and increasing liquidity.